crimx/observable-hooks/README.md

 - Seamless integration of React and RxJS.
   - Props and states to Observables?
   - Observables to props events?
-  - "`setState`" with one type then state value gets different type?
+  - Async "`setState`"?
   - Stream of React Components???
 - Full-powered RxJS.
-Do what you normally do with Observables.
+Do whatever you want with Observables.
 No limitation or compromise.
+- Fully tested.
 - Lightweight and fast.
-No heavy computations.
-- Fully tested.
+A lot of efforts had been put into improving integration.
+This library should have no visible impact on performance.

 ## Why?